-The UK’s advertising watchdog was asked to investigated a regional news website’s Twitter account after a series of posts linked to advertorials without signposting them as such.
+The UK’s advertising watchdog was asked to investigate a regional news website’s Twitter account after a series of posts linked to advertorials without signposting them as such.

 The Advertising Standards Authority agreed to informally resolve the complaint after Hull Live, the website of the Hull Daily Mail, promised to follow the correct labelling rules in future.